Coming out of hospital

 - to be able to benefit from time-limited assessment of rehabilitation in order to improve your level of independence

 - consent - if the referral is made by a professional or your care, they need to have your consent

 If it's considered that you're not suitable for intermediate care, you'll be given the reasons for the decision.
 You may also be given details of more appropriate services.

-Home from Hospital Services
+Home from hospital services

-In partnership with the NHS Derbyshire Clinical Commissioning Groups, we provide grant funding for Home from Hospital services in each district of Derbyshire.
+In partnership with the NHS Derbyshire Clinical Commissioning Groups, we provide grant funding for home from hospital services in each district of Derbyshire.

 The aim of these services is to provide practical support for vulnerable people at the point of hospital discharge, or those in the community at risk of admission to hospital.
-The services support people who may not be eligible for social care / NHS support but whose needs are likely to escalate without any intervention.
+The services support people who may not be eligible for social care or NHS support but whose needs are likely to escalate without any intervention.